krzychukula/krzychukula.github.com/README.md

 Website available at: [krzychukula.github.io](http://krzychukula.github.io)

+#TODO:
+    [ ] think about creation of page with your values maybe cms.js?
+Or maybe post it on your blog?
+    [ ] Use jekyll2?
+    [ ] Remove colors.css?

 #Quotes

 "Self-education is, I firmy believe the only kind of education there is” - Isaac Asimov